Crane1195/GCCPCB/Project+ Coordinate Analysis/README.md

 ![image](https://raw.githubusercontent.com/Crane1195/GCCPCB/master/Project%2B%20Coordinate%20Analysis/images/1%20-%20The%20Coordinate%20Plane.png)

-The dead zone for P+'s coordinate field is slightly larger than in Melee.
-Melee's dead zone is 44x44 pixels, where P+'s is 54x54.
+The dead zone for P+'s coordinate field is slightly smaller than in Melee.
+Melee's dead zone is 45/80 (56.25%), where P+'s is 55/100 (55%).

 <br><h3 align="center"> 3.1.
 Tilt and Smash </h3>